V-Mak/Food_Image_Classification-/README.md

 This project focuses on food image classification using the Food-101 dataset, a comprehensive collection of 101 food categories, each containing 1,000 images.
 The goal is to develop and evaluate various machine learning models to accurately classify different food items.

 Project Structure:
-Custom Pizza-Steak Image Dataset Creation:
+*Custom Pizza*-Steak Image Dataset Creation:

 Created a custom dataset by extracting pizza and steak images from the Food-101 dataset.
 Utilized data augmentation techniques to enhance the dataset size and diversity.